 It’s hard to beat Jonathon’s knowledge, talking coffee as though it were wine.
 Following a career in bespoke luxury tourism through his business ‘Etiquette Marine’, he’s taken up the management of both Jack’s Coffee Roaster and nearby Cricelato Gelato.

-We’re treated to a coffee degustation: six coffee tastes accompanied by an assortment of treats from the café.
+There’s even a coffee degustation: six coffee tastes accompanied by an assortment of treats from the café.

 Jack’s Limited Edition Summer Blend – With petite blueberry tarts